 3. Outside influences – The environment and other people

-4. The harvest – What you can expect before the next cycle begins (this may feel less threatening than a ‘final outcome’ card and it is also more true since nothing is actually only the final without also being a new beginning)
+4. The harvest – What you can expect before the next cycle begins (this may feel less threatening than a ‘final outcome’ card and it is also more true since nothing is only the final without also being a new beginning)

-For position number one, you can choose to let the Tarot show you what issue/cycle it wants to hone in on.
+For position number one, you can let the Tarot show you what issue/cycle it wants to hone in on.
 This can be a great first general spread when a client comes to you without a specific question.

-In this instance, Majors could for example point to a cycle of personal/spiritual development, Wands could concern cycles of creativity, Cups relationships or conception and Pentacles to finance or physical health.
+In this instance, Majors could, for example, point to a cycle of personal/spiritual development, Wands could concern cycles of creativity, Cups relationships or conception and Pentacles to finance or physical health.

-Jera Rune Tarot Spread – Sample Reading
+Jera Harvest Rune Tarot Spread – Sample Reading

 For this reading, I let the Tarot choose a cycle to talk about…

 1. The seed – The High Priestess.
 This concerns my current cycle of growth on my Goddess-centred spiritual Path and choosing to work with Hekate as my tutelary deity for a limited time.